yulin-physics/bnta-cli-game/README.md

 - [Technologies](#technologies)
 - [Setup](#setup)

 Go Team!
-The Greatest Adventure Game of All Times Copyright (c) 2021 Bright Network, Inc. All rights reserved.
+The Greatest Adventure Game of All Times <br />
+Copyright (c) 2021 Bright Network, Inc. All rights reserved. <br />

-You are standing in the middle of a dimly lit forest 10 feet above the ground nested among some large branches
+You are standing in the middle of a dimly lit forest <br />

-To move around, type: left/right
+10 feet above the ground nested among some large branches... <br />

 ▒█▀▀█ █▀▀█ 　 ▀▀█▀▀ █▀▀ █▀▀█ █▀▄▀█ █
 ▒█░▄▄ █░░█ 　 ░▒█░░ █▀▀ █▄▄█ █░▀░█ ▀